Josersanvil/python-lambda-project-template/README.md

 It contains a CD pipeline that builds the application, pushes it to an ECR repository and updates the Lambda function.

+You must configure the following secrets and variables in your GitHub repository:

+Secrets:

+- AWS_IAM_ROLE_ARN: The ARN of an IAM role that has permission to push to the ECR repository and update the Lambda function
+- AWS_ECR_REGISTRY: The URL of the ECR registry

+Variables:

+- AWS_LAMBDA_FUNCTION_NAME: The name of the Lambda function
+- AWS_ECR_REPOSITORY: The name of the ECR repository
+- AWS_REGION: The AWS region where the ECR repository and Lambda function are located

 ## Continue in Terraform

 This project can be used with the following [Terraform](https://www.terraform.io/) configuration to deploy the Lambda function to AWS.